For more details, usage tips, and related products, click item images or names below.

 Since there is no US nickel standard, and since alloys vary, a good way to find items that are very low in nickel is to search for components that meet the EU Nickel Directive.
 Here are several options we offer:

 Nickel-Free Metals & Components Another option is to avoid base-metal alloys entirely, and instead use elemental and precious metals in your custom jewelry.
-The following options are all nickel free:
+The following options are all nickel free (and by definition, they meet the EU Nickel Directive):

 Sterling silver is an alloy, but does not contain any nickel, so is wearable by most segments of the population.
 Sterling is sometimes stamped .925, because it's made of at least 92.5% pure silver.
 Typically the remaining 7.5% consists of copper.
 Tarnish-resistant Argentium sterling silver is 1.2% germanium, 6.3% copper and 92.5% silver.
 More info about sterling silver.